valencik/mastersAPSC/documents/thesis/thesis.md

 %- Data mining + physics
 This work is a cross disciplinary effort, combining semantic information of nuclear physics literature and data mining techniques to build a custom application for data exploration and information retrieval in nuclear science.
 The knowledge discovery and data mining process reveals trends in the collective scientific study of nuclear structure, processes, and detection.
-This data is presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system.
+These data are presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system.
 The ultimate goal is to enable further analysis on the body of nuclear science literature.

 %- Background info spread throughout